Relationship Deal-breakersBy Dr. Margaret Paul

 Dishonesty about money can also be a deal-breaker, such as finding out that your mate is earning money by selling drugs or through some other illegal operation.

-Most conflicts - conflicts that are really about communication and control issues - can be resolved when both people are willing to learn.
-But some conflicts are true deal-breakers.
+Most conflicts - conflicts that are about communication and control issues - can be resolved when both people are willing to learn.
+But, as you can see, some conflicts are true deal-breakers.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...